 Common Questions About Unilateral Exercises

-Unilateral exercises help improve sport performance, boost strength in the core muscles, correct muscle imbalances and prevent injury.
+Unilateral exercises help improve sports performance, boost strength in the core muscles, correct muscle imbalances, and prevent injury.
 They’re a great addition to a workout program because they can be scaled to each individual level.

-Bilateral exercises train both limbs at the same time where as unilateral exercises train only one.
-Think of a squat: a regular squat with both feet on the ground is a bi-lateral exercises.
+Bilateral exercises train both limbs at the same time, whereas unilateral exercises train only one.
+Think of a squat: a regular squat with both feet on the ground is a bilateral exercise.
 A unilateral variation would be a single-leg (or pistol) squat.

 great exercises, thank you for sharing!